1991-glitch/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod a+x adds executive permission to the owner the group owner and the other users to the file hello
+chmod 007 hello sets the permission to the file hello to the other users only